A modern bronze statue of a giant and some men stand in front of a grand, medieval castle

 What are you waiting for?
 Visit Belgium!

-Belgium might be small, but it’s packed with incredible experiences.
-Whether you’re admiring the medieval beauty of Bruges, indulging in world-class chocolate, or exploring the country’s deep history, there’s something for every traveller.
-So, if you haven’t considered Belgium yet—now’s the time to put it on your list!
+Whether you’re admiring the medieval beauty of Bruges, indulging in world-class chocolate, or exploring the country’s deep history, Belgium is packed with things to do.
+So, if you haven’t considered Belgium yet – now’s the time to put it on your list!

 Check out our other travel guides